FAQs

 I've seen reports that the event is crowded?

 Saturday nights can be very busy, but in 2017 we responded to comments about numbers in Derwent Gardens by reducing the maximum capacity by 2,000, to give visitors more space to move around.
 Sundays are traditionally less busy if you prefer a quieter night.
-Visitor numbers were reduced by a further 2,000 to 4,000 for the 2023 event.
+Visitor numbers were reduced by a further 2,000 to 4,000 in 2023.

 Can I see the boats from other parts of Matlock Bath?